Last Updated on September 29, 2025, by David

 Smart Layout Choices: The Role of Rugs and Mats

 Thoughtfully positioning rugs and mats can significantly lessen the volume of dirt that reaches your terracotta tiles.
-Employ heavy-duty doormats at entrances to capture mud and moisture before they make their way indoors.
+Install heavy-duty doormats at entrances to capture mud and moisture before they enter the home.
 In high-traffic areas such as hallways or beneath dining tables, area rugs serve as a protective buffer against wear and tear.

 For rooms that connect to outdoor spaces, consider using washable runners that can be cleaned frequently.
 These not only protect the tiles but also enhance the warmth and style of your home.